Dedalus36/grimwild-roll20-character-sheet/README.md

 ## License

 This project is licensed under the MIT License, see the license file for details.
-Please note that I have no affilitation with Oddity Press.
+I have no affilitation with Oddity Press.